treasure-data/digdag/digdag-docs/src/internal.md

 `session_attempts` table stores history of attempts.

 `tasks`, `task_details`, and `task_dependencies` tables stores tasks of running attempts. `tasks` table stores state of tasks. `task_details` stores config and parameters of tasks, and `task_dependencies` stores dependency between multiple tasks under an parent tasks.
 Workflow executor checks these tables periodically to run workflows.
 When an attempt finishes, its tasks will be removed from the tables and archived in `task_archives` table.

+## API server, agent, workflow executor, and schedule executor

+When Digdag runs as a server, it has 3 major thread pools:

+* API server: REST API server.
+This is the only component that receives requests from external systems.
+* Agent: Agent fetches tasks from a queue and runs them.
+This is planned to be running on untrusted remote environment.
+Thus agents won't communicate with database directly.
+* Workflow executor: Workflow executor checks state of tasks of running attempts on database and pushes ready tasks to a queue.
+* Schedule executor: Schedule executor checks state of active schedules on database and starts tasks.

+By default, `digdag server` runs all of them.
+There're some options to disable the components:

+* ``--disable-executor-loop`` disables workflow executor and schedule executor.
+* ``--disable-local-agent`` disables agent.

+API server, workflow executor, and schedule executor use database (H2 or PostgreSQL) to communicate each other.

+Agent and API server use task queue to communicate.
+And because task queue is built on top of database, they will be a single cluster as long as a database is shared.

 ## Task queue